hlpangaa/github-main/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I'm currently a Financial Technology and Data analytics major at the University of Hong Kong studying.\
+💡 &nbsp;I'm currently a Financial Technology and Data analytics major studying at the University of Hong Kong.\
 🎓 &nbsp;I enjoy learning about new technologies and creating software solutions and quick hacks.\
 🌱 &nbsp;My background has exposed me to AI and Systems Design which I will deepen my understanding of.\
 ✍️ &nbsp;Apart from this, reading history books and chinese novels are hobbies/side hustles I pursue in my free time.\